adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 This dissonance prompted many questions from classmates this semester who weren't surprised by a terminal running on a Microsoft Surface, but were astonished to see one running just as well on an iPad.

+Using my iPad and iPhone as primary devices forces me to engage with the new limitations, user experiences, opportunities, and challenges in this next wave of computing.

 > Today, I explain how I'm productive on an iPad and why I choose iPad in spite of it's limitations.

 How I am productive on iPad